Missed the deadline? Start with a short course.

 Live online webinars

-Ahead of each live webinar, you’ll be asked to study the online materials provided, post questions to your tutor online, and undertake multiple-choice quizzes and other tasks.
+Ahead of webinars, you’ll be asked to study some online materials, post questions to your tutor online, and undertake multiple-choice quizzes and other tasks.
 You may also be asked to work in small groups to prepare for some of the live sessions.

 This degree is assessed entirely online via methods including:

-Each 15-credit course features eight online webinars.
-Each webinar is live and scheduled to last for around one hour.
+Each 15-credit course in this degree features eight online webinars.
+Webinars are live and scheduled to last for around one hour.

 Webinar dates and times will be organised flexibly at the start of each course.
-Your course coordinator will consider everyone’s circumstances and time zones before setting up live webinar times that best suit the convenience of students on the course.
+Your course coordinator will consider everyone’s circumstances and time zones before setting up live webinar times.

 Study hours for online courses

-To study part-time, we recommend you take no more than 30 credits per term.
+To study part-time, we recommend you take a maximum of 30 credits per term.
 Students typically take one or two 15-credit short courses per term.

 15 credits